LedgerHQ/app-exchange/docs/technical_informations/protocol.md

-# Protocol to speak with EXCHANGE application
+# EXCHANGE application protocol API

 Communication is done through a series of request-response exchanges (APDU / RAPDU).

+Please look at the [sequence diagram](./diagram.md) to know more about the APDUs used here.

 ## Request: